- Almost four months have passed since Microsoft released Windows 11 to the general public.

 - The situation hasn't really changed, as people are still struggling with all these unwanted apps.

-- Our own survey showed that only 11% aren't bothered by this behaviour
+- However, our own survey showed that only 11% aren't bothered by this very annoying behavior.

 So it’s falsely claiming that some apps were bought to hide away the fact that we simply don’t need them.
 The good thing is that at least some of them aren’t installed.
 However, you will still have installed all the hoard of apps that belong to Microsoft: